Menu Close

 • Problems at work or school

-• If an opiate medication is being abused, the individual will often attempt to obtain more than one prescription at a time, or steal prescriptions from friends or family members
+If an opiate medication is being abused, the individual will sometimes attempt to obtain more than one prescription at a time or steal prescriptions from friends or family members.

 Opiate addiction is a chronic and relapsing brain disease.
 While this specific chemical substance does take a major toll on the chemistry of the brain, neurological changes can be successfully reversed when sobriety is maintained.

-Opiate addiction recovery is a multi-phased process, one that begins with medical detox and concludes with a long-term program of continuing care – recovery does not end simply because sobriety has been achieved.
-To stay clean and sober long-term, it is important to commit to a program of clinical care and continue in a 12-step program of your choosing.
-Like any other disease, addiction – a brain disease – must be consistently treated if symptoms are to be kept at bay.
+Opiate addiction recovery is a multi-phased process, one that begins with medical detox and concludes with a long-term program of continuing care.
+Recovery does not end simply because sobriety has been achieved.
+It is important to commit to a program of clinical care and continue in a 12-step program of your choosing.
+Like any other chronic disease, addiction must be consistently managed to avoid relapse.

-We utilize a range of proven addiction recovery methods, including Cognitive-Behavioral Therapy, Dialectical Behavior Therapy, Solution-Focused Therapy, and Motivational Interviewing.
-We also offer advice, insight, guidance, and support over the phone or in virtual sessions – for when you need help immediately, and you simply cannot wait.
-To learn more about the recovery-related services we provide or to learn more about opiate addiction recovery, call us today.
+We also utilize a range of evidence-based addiction recovery methods offering, insight, guidance, and support over the phone or in virtual sessions for when you need help immediately.
+To learn more about the addiction treatment services we provide or to learn more about opiate addiction recovery, contact us at 866.276.1920 today.